 - The coach can provide guidance and stability so clients can more fully achieve their goals and grow in their strengths.
-The coach can provide guidance and stability.
-A coach can potentially help clients be more grounded in their relationship with Christ (like roots), or grow and accomplish more than they would on their own (a tree reaching skyward).
+As a coach, I might help clients be more grounded in their relationship with Christ (like roots), or grow and accomplish more than they would on their own (a tree reaching skyward).

 - After a while, when goals are reached or a season is over, coaching isn’t needed and we celebrate successes.
 The tree doesn’t need the stakes forever!

 What questions do you have about life coaching?
 Please comment below, or send me a note!